-5.1.
-According to the Special Educational Needs Code of Practice (2014) there are 4 broad areas of need:

-- Speech, language and communication needs (SLCN).
-Children who have difficulty communicating with others. - ASD, including Asperger's Syndrome and Autism and are likely to have difficulties with social interaction. - b) Cognition and Learning: Specific learning difficulties (SpLD), affect one or more specific aspects of learning.
-This encompasses a range of conditions such as dyslexia, dyscalculia and dyspraxia. - c) Social, Emotional and Mental Health Difficulties: Children and young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
-These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour, anxiety or depression.
-Other children and young people may have disorders such as attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder. - d) Sensory and/or Physical Needs: Some children and young people require special educational provision and/or equipment to access their learning because they have a disability which hinders them in school including: - Vision impairment (VI) - Hearing impairment (HI) - Physical disability (PD) - Epilepsy - 5.2.
-The importance of early screening and detection is vital if we are to ensure that every child with SEN obtains the appropriate help.
-In line with the School's Assessment and Record Keeping Policy, formative and summative assessments, from Nursery through to Year 6, form the backbone of our monitoring and assessments.
+- 5.1.
+According to the Special Educational Needs Code of Practice (2014/2015) there are 4 broad areas of need: - a) Communication and Interaction: This refers to the way children and young people communicate with people, develop social skills and forge relationships.
+Interventions will support a variety of needs. - Speech, language and communication needs (SLCN) have a diverse presentation of pupils who have difficulty communicating with others. - Some neurodiverse, pupils with, for example, autism spectrum disorder (ASD) may be supported with social interaction and emotional regulation. - b) Cognition and Learning: This relates to pupils who have difficulties in accessing and making progress in curriculum-related areas such as Maths or English.
+This might present as difficulties with processing, sequencing, language difficulties or performance of working memory.
+Specific learning difficulties (SpLD), can affect one or more specific aspects of learning.
+This may include a range of difficulties such as dyslexia, dyscalculia and dyspraxia. - c) Social, Emotional and Mental Health Difficulties: Children and young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
+These may include displays of impulsivity becoming withdrawn or isolated, as well as displaying challenging, disruptive or oppositional behaviour, anxiety or depression.
+Other children and young people may have disorders such as attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder.
+The impact may be reduced ability to focus, concentrate and retain information.

+- d) Sensory and/or Physical Needs: Some children and young people require special educational provision and/or equipment to access learning because they have a disability or medical condition which impairs their access in school including:

+- Vision impairment (VI)

+- Hearing impairment (HI)

+- Physical disability (PD)

+- Medical/ Epilepsy

+- Sensory processing differences

+At times, a pupil may present with a variety of needs within each of the four areas above.

+- 5.2.
+The importance of early intervention, with possible assessment and resulting support is vital if we are to ensure that every child with SEND obtains the appropriate reasonable adjustment and makes progress.
+In line with the School's Assessment and Record Keeping Policy, observations, formative and summative assessments, from Nursery through to Year 6, form the backbone of our monitoring and assessments.
 Further information may be gained from teachers' observations of the pupil in a range of subjects/settings, parental concerns and the pupil's own opinions.
-We seek to identify pupils making less than expected progress given their age and individual circumstances and may include progress in areas other than attainment, for example, social needs.
-This can be characterised by progress which:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap
+We seek to identify pupils making less than expected progress given their age and individual circumstances and may include progress in areas other than attainment, for example, prime areas of the EYFS, which are listed in the EYFS section of this policy.
+Reduced progress can be characterised as: - Is significantly lower in tracked attainment than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap

-6. Provision
+6. Provision: The Graduated Response to SEND